-That may indeed be the case, but until he does, he will not be invested in the hard work of changing what has become a habitual unconscious behavior.
+That may indeed be the case.
+But until he does, he won’t be invested in the hard work of changing what has become a habitual unconscious behavior.

-Ready for change
+Ready for change?

-The child’s own maturation process and other people’s responses to their habit may provide the opportunity to revisit this topic and then you can offer support.
+The child’s own maturation process and other people’s responses to their habit may provide the opportunity to revisit this topic – and then you can offer support.

-Breaking bad habits
+How to stop bad habits

-With even subtle changes, you encourage mindfulness and presence rather than moving through a routine on “auto-pilot.”
+With even subtle changes, you encourage mindfulness and presence rather than moving through a routine on autopilot.
 With more mindfulness, your child can slow down to examine his habits and make conscious change happen.